Python Lecture 04 - Class Internals and Descriptors

 __get__, or non-descriptor variables from the class/parent chain)

-At each step, Python searches the current class โ parent classes in MRO order.
+At each step, Python searches the current class, then parent classes in MRO order.

 Descriptor Protocol